-We choose the countries based on (a) our personal contacts, (b) the countries’ geographical dispersion to demonstrate our capacity to organize internationally, and (c) a desire to help strengthen U.S. connections to non-wealthy, western countries given that Americans visit and tend to know far less about these countries.
+We choose the countries based on (a) our personal and professional contacts, and (b) our priority to connect with non-European peoples given that Americans tend to know and travel far less about continents other than Europe.

 What equipment do the families need to participate?

 None.
-Learning Life and our foreign partners provide the computers, internet connection and other equipment needed if the families do not have them.
+Learning Life or our foreign nonprofit partners provide the computers, internet connection and other equipment needed if the families do not have them.